HarvestCraft/CloudHarvestDirect/README.md

 - Each line in the artist file should contain the full URL of the artist's SoundCloud page, ending with a `/`.
 - Example entry: `https://soundcloud.com/artistname/`
 - The trailing slash at the end of the artist URL ensures that only exact matches are considered.
-For example, `https://soundcloud.com/artistname/` will not mistakenly match `https://soundcloud.com/artistname123/`, which is a different artist.
-- It's recommended to include as many artists as possible to maximize the search's relevance.

 ### Usage